zack-bitcoin/amoveo-exchange/docs/installation.md

 WARNING
+Make a new unused amoveo address for your exchange.
 If you delete the files on your hard drive to restart the exchange with an empty order book, make sure to generate a new address for your amoveo node. make sure not to reuse an old address.
 Otherwise you could lose customer funds.